1884 Surinamese general election: Electoral system

 The Colonial States consisted of nine elected members and four appointed by the Governor-General.
 Elected members served six-year terms, with three members elected every two years.
 The 1884 elections were to replace the three members elected in 1878, G.H.
 Barnet Lyon, Charles Busken Huet and Jacob Alexander Salomons.
 However, Busken Huet resigned shortly after being elected and was replaced by Marcus Samson van Praag, while Salomons resigned in 1880 and was replaced by Abraham Salomons.

-The elections were held using the two-round system, with suffrage restricted to men meeting certain criteria.
+The elections were held using the two-round system, with suffrage restricted to men who paid a tax contribution of 60 Dutch guilders.
 Voters had multiple votes, and any candidate receiving a number of votes equivalent to over 50% of the valid ballots cast was elected in the first round.
 If not all seats were filled, a second round was held with twice the number of candidates as seats remaining, who were the candidates who received the most votes but failed to be elected in the first round.